 In addition, education statistics may appear to differ due to differences in the classification of education systems at the national or international level.
 For example, a country may provide statistics on a basic education programme lasting nine years.
 However, at the international level, these statistics might be disaggregated into two levels of education: primary (e.g. grades 1 to 6) and lower secondary education (e.g. grades 7 to 9).
 The UIS uses the International Standard Classification of Education (ISCED) to ensure its indicators for primary, secondary and tertiary education are internationally comparable.
 More about ISCED.

 What kind of disaggregated data does the UIS produce?

 In general, UIS education statistics are calculated for the total, male and female populations, in order to measure progress on sex-based disparities.
 The UIS also prepares averages for countries grouped by geographical region (according to UNESCO, UNICEF and other partner agency regional classifications) and by income group (according to World Bank classifications).
 Where these groupings are not included in UIS.Stat, they can be requested by writing to firstname.lastname@example.org.
 Regional averages for country groups linked by another factor, such as religion or language, are not available.

 Data submitted by national authorities are generally acquired from administrative sources, which often do not include information on area of residence (urban or rural) or household wealth.
 However, education statistics based on household surveys generally include several sociodemographic characteristics which make analysis of these and other sub-national groups possible, for example by the educational attainment of the household head, location or household wealth quintile.

 Does the UIS collect data on special education and students with disabilities?

 UIS education data include students with disabilities and special education needs participating in formal education programmes.
-However, disaggregated data on this group of students are not currently collected.
+Disaggregated data on this group of students are calculated through household survey data.